Kanuchi

-Kanuchi (Cherokee: ᎧᏅᏥ, Ku-nu-che; or ᎦᎾᏥ, ga-na-tsi) is a hickory nut soup eaten originally by the Cherokee people and which consists primarily of ground hickory nuts boiled in water.
+Kanuchi (Cherokee: ᎧᏅᏥ, ka-nv-tsi; or ᎦᎾᏥ, ga-na-tsi) is a hickory nut soup eaten originally by the Cherokee people and which consists primarily of ground hickory nuts boiled in water.
 Hickory was the nut of choice (probably the species Carya ovata, known for its natural sweetness), since it is a nut tree endemic to North America, and is known to grow plentifully in those forested areas settled by the Cherokee.

 History

-E. Lewis Sturtevant describes in his book, Sturtevant's Notes on Edible Plants, the practice of Florida Indians [sic] who made a milky liquor which they called 'milk of nuts' from the Shagbark hickory nuts.
-Citing Bernard Romans, he wrote: "This milk they are very fond of and eat it with sweet potatoes in it."
+E. Lewis Sturtevant describes in his book, Sturtevant's Notes on Edible Plants, the practice of "Florida Indians[sic] who made a milky liquor, which they called milk of nuts" from the Shagbark hickory nuts.
+Sturtevant adds that Bernard Romans noted that "This milk they are very fond of and eat it with sweet potatoes in it."

 Nutritional value and historical use

 Dried hickory nutmeat is high in both fat and protein, containing 3% water, 18% carbohydrates, 13% protein, and 64% fats.
 The nut was generally rendered into oil or made into a kind of nutmeal ball that could be used to make stock for stews and soups.
-Traditionally, kanuchi was eaten by adding the soup broth to hominy (Cherokee: A-ma-ge-i (ᎠᎹᎨᎢ)) that had been prepared from the flint corn (Cherokee: Se-lu(ᏎᎷ)).
-Hickory King corn is now principally used for making hominy.
+Traditionally, kanuchi was eaten by adding the soup broth to corn or hominy (Cherokee: A-ma-ge-i (ᎠᎹᎨᎢ)) that had been prepared from the flint corn (Cherokee: Se-lu (ᏎᎷ)).
+Hickory King corn has also traditionally been used for making hominy.